Try SuperBeam 7 now!

-The key limitation of this demo version is that printing is disabled - virtually everything else is identical to the full version.
+The key limitations of this demo version is that printing is disabled and the steel data file only includes sections with a mass of 50kg/m or less - virtually everything else is identical to the full version.

-Click here to download the demo (approx 3.7MB)
+Click here to download the demo (approx 6.1MB) - download updated 6 February 2018

-The full version of SuperBeam comes with a 90 page manual.
+The full version of SuperBeam comes with a 101 page printed manual.
 If you are downloading the demo you may find it helpful to print this page out.
 In conjunction with the on-line help it should be enough to give you all the information you need to get started.

 Clicking on the link or button above will either run the installation program immediately or will let you download it to your computer from where you can run it.
-The filename is SB4DemoSetup.exe.
+The filename is SB7DemoSetup.exe.

 A SuperBeam project consists of one or more 'items'.
-An 'item' is a beam, stanchion (steel column), timber post or stud, text page or OLE page.
+An 'item' is a beam, steel column, timber post or stud, text page or OLE page.
 You can add items to your project by using the toolbar buttons or from the Project menu.
 You can edit items by double clicking on the window, clicking on the pen icon on the toolbar, selecting 'Edit' from the menu or by pressing Alt+E - one of these should suit your preferred way of working.

 Starting a new project